pymor/pymor/docs/source/tutorial-rb.rst

 This is quite obvious as the snapshot matrix `U` becomes more and more linear dependent the larger it grows.

-If we would use the bases we just constructed to build a reduced order model from them, we will quickly get bitten by the limited accuracy of floating-point numbers.
+If we would use the bases we just constructed to build a reduced-order model from them, we will quickly get bitten by the limited accuracy of floating-point numbers.

-There is a simple remedy however: we orthogonalize our bases.
+There is a simple remedy however: we orthonormalize our bases.
 The standard algorithm in pyMOR to do so, is a modified :meth:`~pymor.algorithms.gram_schmidt.gram_schmidt` procedure with re-orthogonalization to improve numerical accuracy: